-World Oceans Day, June 8, is a time to remember the life-giving role of oceans.
+World Oceans Day, June 8, is a time to remember we are all connected to the oceans no matter where we live — inland or on the coast.
 The Government of Canada proposed the concept of World Ocean Day in 1992 at the Earth Summit in Rio de Janeiro and the day has been celebrated internationally ever since.
-As of 2009, June 8 has been officially declared by the United Nations as "World Oceans Day."
+As of 2009, June 8 has been officially declared by the United Nations as "World Oceans Day.

-We are all connected to the oceans no matter where we live — inland or on the coast.
 By exploring our links to the oceans, we learn how closely connected we are to the ocean, and how what we do in our backyard

 Water travels from our oceans to the atmosphere, to land, to rivers and back to our oceans again.
 Our water resources are limited.
 The water now present on Earth is all there is.
 Protection of our oceans starts with protection of our rivers, and protection of our rivers starts with each of us.